 Supernus to Participate in Two Upcoming Investor Conferences

-/EIN News/ -- ROCKVILLE, Md., March 08, 2023 (GLOBE NEWSWIRE) -- Supernus Pharmaceuticals, Inc. (Nasdaq: SUPN), a biopharmaceutical company focused on developing and commercializing products for the treatment of central nervous system (CNS) diseases, announced today that the Supernus Pharmaceuticals management team will participate in the following March investor conferences:
+ROCKVILLE, Md., March 08, 2023 (GLOBE NEWSWIRE) -- Supernus Pharmaceuticals, Inc. SUPN, a biopharmaceutical company focused on developing and commercializing products for the treatment of central nervous system (CNS) diseases, announced today that the Supernus Pharmaceuticals management team will participate in the following March investor conferences:

 Barclays Global Healthcare Conference